crate/crate/blackbox/docs/appendices/release-notes/unreleased.rst

 Fixes
 =====

-- Fixed an issue which caused an ``IndexOutOfBoundsException`` when a :ref:`window function <window-functions>` with an ordered window was selected in a ``join`` statement.

-- Fixed an issue which caused a ``NullPointerException`` when executing a :ref:`window function <window-functions>` over an ordered window which contains null values under the ordered column.

-- Fixed an issue which causes sub-select queries with certain ``ORDER BY`` constructs to fail.

 - Fixed function resolution for postgresql functions ``pg_backend_pid``, ``pg_get_expr`` and ``current_database`` when the schema prefix ``pg_catalog`` is included.

-- Fixed circuit breaker memory accounting of window functions to prevent OOM exceptions.